 Will set up a voluntary Dulverton Dog Watching Group who will carry Town Council photo ID’s and take photos and issue on the spot fines.

 Has been requested to increase the Dog Warden visits, they will prosecute people they catch.

 Will provide the necessary training of voluntary Dog Watching Group to enable them to issue on the spot fines.

 - The local Police have offered to provide support and guidance to Dog Watching Group

 The Town Clerk will administer the scheme.
-If you would like to volunteer please contact her

 Or leave a note at the Town Council Offices in Lady Street